 With approximately 15% of Americans over the age of 18 already reporting some hearing loss, many of us could need a hearing aid at some time.
 Hearing aids require maintenance to keep them working properly.
 Thing is, hearing aids are small and complicated devices.
 They can be tricky to deal with, so here are some key points to keep in mind.

 Firstly, if you’re having hearing aid problems, make sure you always check your battery.
 Typically this is a likely cause of your problems, and is an easy fix.
 Change the battery out and you’ve saved time visiting a professional, and money.
+For seniors, changing batteries can be a chore, that’s why hearing aids that are rechargeable are a better option for them.

 Secondly, make sure you keep your hearing aids clear.
 These are delicate electronic devices and any type of build-up, whether it’s earwax or dirt, can cause problems.
 Even a small amount of any foreign substance getting inside the electronics can affect how well the unit works.